inferadb/management/docs/authentication.md

 - The `kid` is deterministically derived from the public key (RFC 7638), so it remains consistent when using the same private key
 - Never commit private keys to version control

-### Server JWT Claims Structure
+### Engine JWT Claims Structure

-Server-to-Management JWTs use the following claims:
+Engine-to-Control JWTs use the following claims:

 ```json
 {